 Savory sausage and herbs paired with sweet caramelized onions in the quiche of our dreams.
 Under a perfect layer of cheese of course.
 This Sausage and Caramelized Onion Quiche is delicious, awesome, glorious.
 Everything you want quiche to be.

 Holy moly am I proud of this recipe.
 Guys, this may be… dare I say …perfect?
 It is that good.
 SO good.
 So insanely good.
-The flavors with the cheese and herbs, sausage and divinely sweet caramelized onions, combine to be amazing.
+The flavors with the cheese and herbs, Odom’s Tennessee Pride® Country Sausage, and divinely sweet caramelized onions, combine to be amazing.
 My bestest best so far.
 By far.

-So in my 5 Ingredient Coconut Lime Tarts post yesterday, I talked about spring.
+So in my 5 Ingredient Coconut Lime Tarts post, I talked about spring.
 Well, guess what else is around the corner?? …Easter!
 A big deal.
 Clearly.
-Not only because of the Christian significance (I mean, it’s ALL about Easter at the end of everything else, right?), but especially so because I am blessed to be involved with my church as a teacher.
-I teach the class for adults who want to become Catholic.
-This is my 5th year doing it, and it is just one of the most rewarding things ever.
-What happens is that on the night before Easter Sunday, we have a huge service where the people in this class come into the church.
+Not only because of the Christian significance (I mean, it’s ALL about Easter at the end of everything else, right?), but especially so because I am blessed to have found and joined a new church this past year.
+Such decisions are huge in our life’s journey, I think.
 It is emotional, beautiful, fulfilling, humbling, and, for me, the best representation of what Easter means.
-Welcoming new Christians and celebrating the conversion of heart that only comes with faith.
-Love love love these people, love that I get to be a part of something so important, and I love that God gave me the gifts to be able to teach and do my part.
+Being welcomed into a new church family and celebrating the conversion of heart that only comes with faith.
 Thank you God for that. 🙏💛

-What does this have to do with my Sausage and Caramelized Onion Quiche quiche?
+What does this have to do with my Sausage and Caramelized Onion Quiche?
 Nothing.
 Or everything.
 Yes, everything.
-Because Easter morning after the late night vigil, I turn all my attention to my family that puts up with and helps me be able to do all that I do.
+Because Easter morning after church, I turn all my attention to my family that puts up with and helps me be able to do all that I do.
+We celebrate Him by serving others, right?
 So I start cooking.
 And I cook and cook.
 Breakfast, munchies, late lunch/main meal, munchies …. then I peter out and let everyone fend for themselves with leftovers for dinner.
 But Easter morning breakfast is always THE thing.
 And guys, this is the best quiche I have ever made.
 No exaggeration, this is a savory breakfast dish that is just so fantastic.

 I wasn’t surprised my husband liked it.
 It has sausage, after all.
 And cheese. …He’s easy that way.